Physical Therapy Treatments For Rheumatoid Arthritis

 Similarly, preventative measures for rheumatoid arthritis have yet to be identified.

-Early diagnosis of rheumatoid arthritis symptoms may help to prevent long term complications, such as osteoporosis, lung disease, and heart disease that come from being less active due to pain.
+Complications can include osteoporosis, lung disease, and heart disease that come from being less active due to pain.

 Diagnosing Rheumatoid Arthritis